 The 10- Points Charter

 All the private sector leaders present contributed and shared their views on mitigating climate change in the country.
-They later moved to sign the 10- point charter, presented by Kenya Climate Change Consulting Limited CEO, Prabhakar Vanam.
+They later moved to sign the 10- point charter, presented by Kenya Climate Innovation Center Consulting Limited (KCL) CEO, Prabhakar Vanam.